topstock/node-api4-project/README.md

   - Edit the `package.json` file to add `"start"` and `"server"` scripts
   - Install `express`, `dotenv`, `cors`
-  - Add support for environment variables using an `.env` file and the dotenv library, providing fallbacks in the code
+  - Add support for environment variables using an `.env` file and the dotenv library, providing fallbacks in the code An environment is the computer the software is running on.
+The developer is running it on their own computer - a development environment.
+The company that uses it is the production environment.
+A testing environment for the QA team.
+The staging environment has to be the same as the production environment, same version of node etc.

   - Flesh out the API:

     | Method | URL           | Description                                                                                         |